 She has experience in a variety of transactions, including share and asset acquisitions, private equity ...

 Valerie (Val) is the Co-Chair of the firm's Mergers and Acquisitions practice group and Chair of the firm's Technology Law practice group; her practice is transactional (mergers and acquisitions / corporate finance) as well as ...

 Michael is the Administrative Partner of the Kelowna office.
 He practices primarily in the areas of mergers and acquisitions, corporate finance, securities and private equity and venture capital transactions.
-He has extensive experience working with entrepreneurs, emerging ...
+He has extensive ...

 Lawson Lundell's Business Law Blog covers a wide range of topics relevant to businesses of all sorts, including corporate governance, corporate commercial law, corporate finance and securities, mergers and acquisitions, procurement, private equity and venture capital, intellectual property, and business taxation.
 Please also see our litigation, project law, China law, and real estate law blogs.